xiawi/xiawi/README.md

 # 👀 About Me
 👋 Hello!
-I'm **weixiang**, a current software engineer at [Synexis Asia](https://synexisasia.com/),  a cadet at [42KL](https://42kl.edu.my), and a Computer Science graduate from [Sunway University](https://42kl.edu.my).
+I'm **weixiang**, a Computer Science graduate from [Sunway University](https://42kl.edu.my) looking for my next role in software development.
 I started my compsci journey with zero programming background, but quickly fell in love with the process of learning, building, and solving problems.

 # 🤔 Currently Working On
 _Nothing here at the moment._